 A real estate syndicate is a way for multiple investors to pool their money together to purchase and manage large-scale properties that would be difficult—or impossible—to acquire individually.

-This investing model appeals to passive investors because it allows them to enjoy the benefits of real estate ownership (cash flow, equity growth, and tax advantages) without the headaches of dealing with tenants or property upkeep.
+This investment model appeals to passive investors because it allows them to enjoy the benefits of real estate ownership (cash flow, equity growth, and tax advantages) without the hassle of managing tenants or property upkeep.
 It also opens the door to portfolio diversification, since investors can spread their capital across different property types and real estate markets.

 An experienced sponsor or operator handles the heavy lifting and serves as the key decision-maker and point of contact for the investment.
 They: